ABHISHEKEKRE/ABHISHEKEKRE/README.md

-🎓 Studying: B.Tech in Computer Science and Business Systems at VIT, Vellore (Graduating 2026)
+🎓 Studying: B.Tech in Computer Science and Business Systems at VIT, Vellore (Graduating 2026) (OPEN TO WORK)